(Robert Johnson, Love in Vain)

 Eight months later, I got the last letter I ever got from Ginny Good.
 It was postmarked August 25, 1975.
 She was living in the Berkeley flatlands with a guy named Rossone of her New Age buddies from Colorado.
 The first page of the letter is just a picture of a guy with knobs on his knees, playing what appears to be a zither, with a small Christmas tree growing from his forehead.
 Under the picture she says: "I can't write so doodles must do."

-On the next page there's a Picassoesque clown patting the cheek of a twelve-legged, round-faced female French Poodle with a perplexed smile and antennae growing from her forehead who's saying in a cartoon balloon above her head: "Hello.
+On the next page there's a Picassoesque clown patting the cheek of a twelve-legged, round-faced female French Poodle with a perplexed smile and antennae growing from her forehead who's saying: "Hello.
 My name is Twoodle Bumskulltear.
 I am walking on smog.
 Not air."

 Then the letter begins in earnest:

 (Mozart, Something) "I so need a non-male friend.
 I wish you did not identify with a gender.
 I would like to come up there, but I don't trust you.
 I don't trust anyone.
 Too late.
 Money all gone.
 Me screwed up.
 Yepdead.
 I was robbed and raped last week.
 Really.
 People broke in and did it.
 Took everything.
 I hadn't made love or had sex once except for the aforementioned rudeness on the part of the aforementioned intruders.
 I suppose I could have tried to enjoy such a rare occurrence.

 "Everything all gone.
 Even my new library card.
 I lay around sick and don't have spirit to get a job or join a group or do anything...I WANT to LOTS...but seem stuck to invisible can'tfly paper.
 No car (doesn't work) no way to fix it cuz no money.
 I just want a girl roommate, but am so stuck I can't even muster that.